dimaio77/opencast/README.md

 * mpd - Music Player Daemon controlls the jukebox and relaying streams
 * python-mp2 - Python library used to control mpd server
 * liquidsoap - The liquidsoap server ensures continuous streaming without dropping listeners; switches to a playlist when it detects silence or Dj drops out
 * Icecast - The audio streaming server.
-(Shoutcast blows.)